The Bushcraft Show Timetables & Map?

 What are the opening times of the event?

-Weekend Ticket holders can arrive from 12 noon on Thursday 28th July 2022 and are expected to leave the showground by Sunday 31st @ 6pm.
+Weekend Ticket holders can arrive from 12:00 hrs on 24th May 2024 and are expected to leave the showground by Monday 27th May 18:00 hrs.

 The show open times are as follows:

-Day ticket holders who have not purchased Evening Pass tickets must depart the site by 18:00 hours on Friday 29th July 2022 and Saturday 30th July 2022 failing which you will be required to purchase an Evening Pass wristband.
+Day ticket holders must depart the site by 18:00 hours on Saturday 25th May 2024, Sunday 26th May 2024 and Monday 27th May 2024 failing which you will be required to purchase a weekend wristband.

 Thank you kindly for your help in making this one of the friendliest, safest and most secure family events you that you will ever experience!

-There are toilet facilities located around the venue, together with shower blocks for the use of weekend visitors.
-Please refer to the Site Plan for location.
+There are toilet facilities located around the venue.
+Please refer to the Site Map for location.

 1) That you have ready, the means to extinguish the flames –e.g. a full water container or a personal fire extinguisher.